-Shoplifting, theft and fraud are a big problem for retailers.
+Shoplifting, theft and fraud are big problems for retailers.

 To give you some perspective, the National Retail Federation’s National Retail Security Survey found that inventory shrinkage (losing inventory from theft, shoplifting, error or fraud) totaled $50.6 billion in 2018, up from $46.8 billion the year before.